BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 | `"#range(0.3, 0.5, 0.1)"` | `[0.3, 0.4, 0.5]` |
 | `"eval:repeat(5, 3)"` | `[5, 5, 5]` |

 Note that the `repeat` can be used with a generator as argument and therefore generate a different value for each element of the array.
 Evaluators can also take other parameters simultaneously present in the specification if they are prefixed by `!`.
-They do not need to be in the same object, but if not they must be defined higher up the object tree (i.e. they are unreferencable if in sub-objects).
+They do not need to be in the same object, but if not they must be defined higher up the object tree (i.e. they are not referenceable if in sub-objects).
 The following resolves `"gamma"` into the list `[3, 4]`:
 ```json
 {
     "spec": {